CleverFox64/The-Infinite-Echos-in-The-Infinite-Abyss/README.md

 Step 1: To download the latest version of my game, go to the right side of this screen and click ["Releases" page.](https://github.com/CleverFox64/The-Infinite-Echos-in-The-Infinite-Abyss/releases)

-Step 2: Once you're on the "Releases" page scoll down on latset version and click "Assets"
+Step 2: Once you're on the "Releases" page scoll down until you see "Assets."

 <b><i>Example: [The Infinite Echo's in The Infinite Abyss ~ v0.0.3h (Demo)](https://github.com/CleverFox64/The-Infinite-Echos-in-The-Infinite-Abyss/releases/tag/v0.0.3h)</i></b>

+Step 3: In the <b>Top Right corner</b>, there will be a symbol that looks like this <b>⬇</b> but with line under it.
+Click that, and, then my game should start downloading! 😊

 Step 3: In the <b>Top Right corner</b>, there will be a symbol that looks like this <b>⬇</b> but with line under it.
 Click that, and, then my game should start downloading! 😊